AriFordsham/GHCWiki/intrinsic-superclasses.md

 to inhibit the `Functor` instance arising from `Monad` but retain that from `Traversable`.
 It is probably a good thing in any case to be clear about which instances should be generated and which not.

-**Requirement 6** Except for managing the transition of legacy code, we should ensure that the meaning of an instance definition is clear only from its class declaration (and those of its superclasses) and not deduced from the presence or absence of other instances.
+**Requirement 6** The meaning of an instance definition should be clear only from its class declaration (and those of its superclasses) and not deduced from the presence or absence of other instances.

 ## Terminology and Notation